 In 2023, legislation passed authorizing the Organization to retain interest earned on invested settlement funds from July 1, 2023 through June 30, 2024.
+In 2024, legislation passed authorizing the Organization to retain interest earned on invested settlement funds effective July 1, 2024.
 This interest is recognized as revenue when earned.